 How to choose the best glucosamine supplements for dogs

 When looking for glucosamine supplements, go for either glucosamine HCL or glucosamine sulfate.
 Both types of supplements have been found to be effective but the ones with sulfate are more easily absorbed.
 Not all joint supplements for canines contain glucosamine, so learn to read product labels.
 Also, it is best to consider a supplement with glucosamine, MSM and chondroitin for best results.
-It helps if the supplement also has turmeric, boswellia, hemp oil and other antioxidants to fight free radical damage.
+It helps if the supplement also has turmeric, boswellia, and other antioxidants to fight free radical damage.